 The following is a review of Alien: Covenant – Directed by Ridley Scott.
 For more Alien reviews, check out this category.

 With 2012’s Prometheus and now with 2017’s Alien: Covenant, Ridley Scott – the directorial ‘father’ of the Alien-franchise – has reclaimed ownership of the vastly popular horror-science fiction film series.
 Unfortunately, Prometheus wasn’t met with much praise from fans, and now – with Alien: Covenant – Ridley Scott is trying to appease the rapid fan-base while still dealing with the themes present in his first prequel.
 And although it does feel a little bit like a compromise, Covenant is nonetheless a fantastic film.

 Alien: Covenant takes place ten years after the events of Prometheus, and the film follows the crew of the colony space ship the Covenant.
 The Covenant is on its way to Origae-6, where the crew are to awaken all passengers and start a colony.
 However, during a routine stop the Covenant is hit by a neutrino shockwave that kills multiple passengers including the Captain of the ship (played by James Franco).

-Even though Ridley Scott has tried to steer the franchise in a more audience-friendly direction with the inclusion of the classic Xenomorph, I think that this film may actually be as divisive as Prometheus was.
-Ultimately, huge fans of Prometheus may be upset that it isn’t as ambitious as Scott’s first Alien-prequel, while those that dislike Prometheus may be upset by the answers within the film and the strong ties to Prometheus.
+However, even though Ridley Scott has tried to steer the franchise in a better and also more audience-friendly direction with the inclusion of the classic Xenomorph, I think that this film will be as divisive as Prometheus was.
+Ultimately, huge fans of Prometheus may be upset that it is a narrative compromise, while those that dislike Prometheus may be upset by the answers within the film and the strong thematical ties to Prometheus.

-Ultimately, I am happy to report that I strongly believe Ridley Scott’s Alien: Covenant is, at the time of writing, the third best film in the franchise.
+Ultimately, I am happy to report that I strongly believe Ridley Scott’s Alien: Covenant is the third best film in the franchise.
 It satisfied my need to see extreme alien violence, while still elaborating on the most fascinating antagonist that the franchise has ever seen.
 It is a fascinating, riveting, and intense science-fiction horror prequel that actually makes this franchise exciting again.